lansuite/lansuite/website/docs/guides/guides-upgrade.md

 sidebar_position: 1
 ---

-## Foreword

-> Please note that this guide is work in progress!
-> If there is one step you should follow one by one, then it is the backup of the current system.
-> If you find any issues with the guide, then please tell us so (by [opening a new issue on Github](https://github.com/lansuite/lansuite/issues/new))!

 ## Prerequisites

 * A system having both Git and Composer up and running if you want to use the Git Master